j-grooms/j-grooms.github.io/README.md

 My name is Jacob Grooms, and this is my homepage!
 I am current App Academy student, gaining knowledge in:

-1. JavaScript
+- JavaScript
-2. HTML
+- HTML
-3. CSS
+- CSS
-4. Mocha / Chai
+- Mocha / Chai
+- Express
+- PostgreSQL
+- React
+- Redux
+- Python

-With many more to come.
+With more to come.
 Check out my pinned projects to see a slice of what I've learned!